AMD-HPC/benchWarmer/README.md

 `make nv nOps=<# of ops>`

 The optional `nOps` argument (1000 by default) controls how many operations that will be computed on each piece of data.
-By modifying this number, one can adjust the Arithmetic Intensity of the workload.
+See [Implementation](https://github.com/AMD-HPC/benchWarmer/edit/main/README.md#implementation) for information on arithmetic intensity.

 ## Run

+### Run Script (AMD only)
+This script builds and runs the workload and sends the results to the database.

+`./run.sh`

+### Run Manually

+Alternatively, follow these instructions to manually run the script.

 `./benchWarmer-amd <args>`
 or
 `./benchWarmer-nv <args>`

 Output will be in a CSV format and sent to the console.
-One can redirect the output to a file using `>`.
+One can redirect the output to a file by appending `|& tee <filename.log>`.

 ```
 Arguments: